aedart/athenaeum/docs/archive/current/core/usage/README.md

 ## Behind The Scene

 Laravel's [Configuration Repository](https://github.com/laravel/framework/blob/6.x/src/Illuminate/Config/Repository.php) is used to hold the configuration, whilst the [Athenaeum Config Loader](../../config) is used to load and populate the Repository.
-This offers you slightly different configuration possibilities, than in a regular Laravel application.
+This offers you slightly different configuration possibilities, than within a regular Laravel application.
 Amongst such possibilities, is the the ability to use nested directories, within your `/configs` directory.
-It also supports various file types.
+Also the loader supports various file types and the possibility to add your own [custom file parsers](../../config/custom.md).

 ```
 /configs